2ndmk2/tesarot/README.md

 Detecting stellar rotational periods for TESS data

 ## Install
-For install, please type
+For install, please type, "python setup.py install"

-python setup.py install

-or, go to parent directory of tesarot, and type
+or, go to parental directory of tesarot, and type "pip install ./tesarot"

-pip install ./tesarot
+## Install for development

-For developers, please type
+For developers, please type "python setup.py develop", or  "pip install -e ./tesarot" in parental directory"